KevinZeng233/CrysCo/README.md

 # This repository includes CrysCo model to predict inorganic material properties via a hybrid graph-transformer based model.

-We will updates this repository further after acceptance of our manuscript.
+"Accelerating materials property prediction via a hybrid Transformer Graph framework that leverages four body interactions"

 # Dataset

-We trained our model mainly on MP21 datasets for 9 properties.
+We trained our model mainly on MP21 datasets for 8 properties.

 # Data preprocessing